jhcook/wordle/README.md

 optional arguments:
   -h, --help            show this help message and exit -a, --assistance      give word hints
-  -v, --verbose         increase verbosity
+  -s, --simulate        simulate a play that needs the first guess -v, --verbose         increase verbosity
   -w WORDS, --words WORDS
                         path to dictionary
+  --first FIRST         use as first guess
+  --simulator           simulate playing the entire dictionary (hours/days runtime) --word WORD           use as Wordle® word

 Use "?" in guess for suggestions
 ```